Smarter Drafter Pro

 1. Introduce a new Custom Data Source screen that would help unlock more enterprise clients.

-Record Types: separating reusable vs matter-specific data
+Separating reusable vs matter-specific data

-Record Types: separating reusable vs matter-specific data
+Separating reusable vs matter-specific data

 First up, we needed to lock in the improved mental model for data reuse.